Forest - Hunting Strength

 We form a prayer circle in preparation.

-The four warriors stand to the four sides of me, and I raise my right hand high.
+Four warriors stand to the four sides of me, and I raise my right hand high.

 “We call upon the world to hear us!”

-“We hunt the Vigla not for our pleasure, but because we need to be strong for our people.”
+“We hunt Vigla not for our pleasure, but because we need to be strong for our people.”

 We wait for hours by the river, until the Vigla walks slowly to the water to drink.